GuhPires/super-react-router/README.md

 ### Creating a new Component

-It is really simple to create an component, simply go into the _components_ folder and create a new folder with your component name, then create an _index.js_ file inside of it with the code bellow:
+It is really simple to create a component, simply go into the _components_ folder and create a new folder with your component name, then create an _index.js_ file inside of it with the code bellow:

 ```javascript